 What is F1 TV and F1 TV Pro?

 F1 TV is the FIA Formula 1 World Championship's very own dedicated "over the top" streaming service.
-Available in 85 different countries, the service comes in two different tiers:
+The service comes in two different tiers:

 Another exclusive to F1 TV Pro's subscribers is the service's super cool live timing feature, which lets you check out real time telemetry and driver tyre usage history during races.

-The key difference significantly cheaper F1 TV Access tier (opens in new tab), meanwhile, is that it doesn't include live coverage, offering on demand replays and highlights instead.
+The key difference between F1 TV Pro and the significantly cheaper F1 TV Access tier is that the latter doesn't include live coverage of races, offering delayed replays and highlights instead.

 Both tiers offer on demand access to over 2000 hours’ worth of F1 footage, with overage of every Grand Prix since 1981.